2021 Medical Student Research Day

 - July 16, 2021 – Medical Student Research Day

-We are pleased to announce that awards in the amount of $250 each will be presented for outstanding research.
+We are pleased to announce that two first and second place awards will be presented during the MSRD Awards Ceremony on August 5, 2021, for outstanding research.
 Eligibility is limited to students who were admitted and fully participated in the Summer Research Experience.

 - Quality of the abstract (abstracts must be written by students)

 - Content of presentation

 Questions should be directed to the MSRD Chair:

 Associate Professor, Department of Anatomy and Cell Biology